markovmodel/PySFD/README.md

                               - means or (means and standard deviations) - are further bootstrapped on the trajectory level (with *num_bs* bootstraps)
+        * 'convcheck'       : for convergence checks of the significant feature differences: samples a single bootstrap (with replacement) from the input trajectories containing num_bs (<= numreplica) bootstrapped trajectories;
+                              for the actual convergence check, you need to run PySFD with the parameter value 'convcheck' multiple times with varying parameter values of *num_bs*
+                              (see Fig. S5 in the manuscript and PySFD/docs/PySFD_example/convcheck folder for example scripts)
 ```

 and one of two different formats: